Morphett Vale, South Australia: Country Fire Service

-The Morphett Vale CFS station is located on the corner of Doctors Road and States Road at Hackham.
+The Morphett Vale Country Fire Service station is located on the corner of Doctors Road and States Road at Hackham.
 It is an entirely volunteer based brigade which has an active fire-fighter membership of around 50 volunteers.
-They also have approximately 8 volunteers who assist with Operational Support duties and approximately 9 cadets.

 The brigade is one of the busiest in the state, responding to between 300 and 400 emergencies each year on average.

 The suburbs primarily covered by the brigade are Morphett Vale, Hackham, Onkaparinga Hills, Reynella and Woodcroft.

 These suburbs include approximately 25,000 residents as well as industrial zones and large areas of rural land.

-The Morphett Vale CFS brigade currently has three appliances.
+The Morphett Vale fire brigade currently has three appliances.
 Morphett Vale Pumper and Morphett Vale 34 are supplied by the government, whilst Morphett Vale QRV is a brigade owned appliance and was designed and built by the brigade.

-Morphett Vale Pumper – This is the station's primary urban response vehicle, it was delivered to the brigade in December 2011.

-It is a two-wheel drive pumper built by Fraser Fire and Rescue in New Zealand, it is based on the New Zealand Fire Service Type 1 pumper design on an Iveco Eurocargo cab / chassis.

-Some of the specifications include; 2000 litre water tank, 750GPM pump with separate high pressure stage, 62m high pressure, hose reel, Modular body design, 5.17m3 usable locker volume, 60 litre A class foam tank with onboard refill pump, Direct injection foam system.

-Morphett Vale 34 – The appliance is built on a four-wheel drive Isuzu FTS800 crew-cab chassis and carries 3000 litres of water.
-The pump is a GAAM MK450 coupled which provides simultaneous high pressure and volume stage operation, it is coupled to a Hatz diesel engine.

-Morphett Vale Quick Response Vehicle (QRV) – This appliance is their quick rural response vehicle.
-The appliance is built on a Holden Rodeo tray top utility to which we have fitted a 350-litre water tank and a Darley Snuffer Compressed Air Foam System (CAFS) pump.
-The CAFS pump is capable of producing a very high quality foam with only minimal use of foam concentrate and water.

-With the CAFS pump operating it is possible to produce high quality foam for longer than 10 minutes using just the 400 litres of water in the tank, normal pumps would use a lot more water than 400 litres to produce the same result.

 Schools

 Morphett Vale boasts a number of schools within its boundaries including: